-Objective: This project will give you hands-on experience in working with the SAS data analytics and business intelligence tool.
-You will be working on the data entered in a business enterprise setup and will aggregate, retrieve and manage that data.
-You will learn to create insightful reports and graphs and come up with statistical and mathematical analysis to scientifically predict the revenue projection for a particular future time frame.
-Upon the completion of the project, you will be well-versed in the practical aspects of data analytics, predictive modeling and data mining.
+You will be working with the SAS data analytics and business intelligence tool.
+You will get to work on the data entered in a business enterprise setup and will aggregate, retrieve, and manage that data.
+Create insightful reports and graphs and come up with statistical and mathematical analysis to predict revenue projection.

-Objective: K-Means cluster analysis on Iris dataset to predict about the class of a flower using its petal’s dimensions
+In this project, you will be required to do k-means cluster analysis on an Iris dataset to predict the class of a flower using the dimensions of its petals.

 Introduction to Excel spreadsheet, learning to enter data, filling of series and custom fill list, editing and deleting fields.

 Learning about relative and absolute referencing, the concept of relative formulae, the issues in relative formulae, creating of absolute and mixed references and various other formulae.